 If you want to cut the crap and go for the super local dessert with no intention of taking good aesthetically appealing photos on Instagram, then Mont Nomsod is the answer.
 Located right on the street of the main road of Nimman, you will always see people queueing no matter what day of the week it is.
 Here, you can order toast with condensed milk, sugar, butter, chocolate sauce and so much more.

 I recommended going for the (green) Thai Pandan Custard or (Sangkaya Bai Toey) with soft bread cut into pieces served warmed in a plate.
 I always like to pair it with hot milk, some people go for pink milk which is a mixture of milk and red syrup.
 It always gives a sense of comfort to a long day wandering around the city, especially if it’s raining outside the warm milk just feels like a mommy’s hug.

 It opens late afternoon and sometimes all the way to midnight

 If you happen to drop by and see that it’s closed, try again other night because you should really come here for a late night treat!

 Just a block away from Mont Nomsod, we cannot ignore and not mention Guu Fusion Roti which is pretty much the bomb.
 I know that both Mont Nomsod and Guu Fusion Roit can be found in Bangkok, but it just doesn’t feel the same.
 This place takes roti to another level of an insane amount of passion, you can see all sorts of roti offered in different toppings and selections both savory and sweet.
 It’s the worst place to come if you’re on a diet or trying to lose weight, because everything tastes so good.

-Of course, there is loads more beautiful and interesting cafe that I haven’t begin to cover but these are some of them located in Nimman where I stayed.
+Of course, there are loads more beautiful and interesting cafes that I haven’t begin to cover but these are some of them located in Nimman where I stayed.
 Chiang Mai has so much to offer, and I hope you guys love the time spent there like I have.